-16 leading researchers, singing practitioners, healthcare professionals and policy makers convened at Snape Bridge House to explore how singing can be used in supporting the mental health of new mothers, and how this valuable work might be developed in a wider context.
+The event brought 16 leading researchers, singing practitioners, healthcare professionals and policy makers to Snape Bridge House to explore how singing can be used in supporting the mental health of new mothers, and how this valuable work might be developed in a wider context.

 Music and Motherhood was funded by Arts Council England from 2015-2017 to investigate the impact of creative activities on maternal wellbeing.